salmanhiro/Lecture-notes-QA-Generator/README.md

 # Lecture-notes-QA-Generator
-Generating exercises from lecture notes
+Generating exercises from lecture notes with OpenAI API